Code quality metrics: How to evaluate and improve your code

 ESLint can check your JavaScript syntax as well as whether you’ve properly used the var, let, and const keywords.
 It also assesses whether your variables have an unintended scope, which may lead to unanticipated behavior.
 Pylint performs the same tasks for Python.
 You can configure linters to meet your specific needs and preferences.

 SonarQube is a powerful tool that can check for thousands of issues in various programming languages.
-It can detect duplicate code, potential infinite duplication, undiscarded disposable resources, hard-coded credentials, common typing errors, and even SQL UPDATE and DELETE statements without WHERE clauses.
+It can detect duplicate code, potential infinite duplication, undiscarded disposable resources, hard-coded credentials, and common typing errors.
+It even finds SQL UPDATE

 SonarQube has become the de facto standard for scanning code for issues, but there are many capable alternatives, such as Code Climate.
 An effective code analyzer can inform you about potential problems, best practices, bugs, and even security hazards.